Apply via time awarded by the University of Bristol¶

 In either case, you must email the Research Compliance Team a copy of your completed Compliance Assessment form together with details of which application this is, e.g. Isambard AI or 3.
 All passed compliance applications need to be filed centrally.

-Research use
+Research use¶

 Applications are for a fixed duration of 365 days, and you can apply to extend your project for a further 365 days during its last month if you need more time.
-Applications are also for default allocation of node hours on the BriCS services requested.
-You can apply for an additional allocation of node hours once you have consumed more than 90% of your default allocation.
-Full details of how accounting works on BriCS services are provided in the BriCS accounting page.
+Applications are also for default allocations of node hours on the BriCS services requested.
+You can apply for additional allocations of node hours once you have consumed more than 90% of your default allocation.
+Please contact BriCS support if would like to extend your project or request additional allocations.
+The expectation is that up to five additional allocations will be granted per year of a project, but this will depend on the availability of resources.
+Requests for more than five additional allocations will be considered on a case-by-case basis by the HPC Allocation and Compliance Committee.
+Equally, the expectation is that requests for extension by an additional year will also be granted, subject to the project still being active and work still being conducted by Bristol-based researchers.
+In most cases, requests for extensions and additional allocations will be assessed and awarded within a week of submission.

 Currently, the values of the Default and Additional allocations on the different services are:

-Service Default allocation Additional allocation
+| Service | Default allocation | Additional allocation |

-Isambard-AI 1000 node hours 500 node hours
+| Isambard-AI | 1000 node hours | 500 node hours |

-Isambard 3 1000 node hours 500 node hours
+| Isambard 3 | 1000 node hours | 500 node hours |

-BlueCrystal 5 2000 node hours 1000 node hours
+| BlueCrystal 5 | 2000 node hours | 1000 node hours |

 To complete your application, you will need to provide:

-• A project name - this should be a short name that you will use to identify your project
+- A project name - this should be a short name that you will use to identify your project

-• A project summary - this should be a brief (2-3 paragraph) summary of your project.
+- A project summary - this should be a brief (2-3 paragraph) summary of your project.
 This will be made visible to other users of BriCS services.

-• A project description - this should be a short (3-4 paragraph) description of your project.
+- A project description - this should be a short (3-4 paragraph) description of your project.
 This does not need to be a full proposal - just a brief description that will help the allocation committee understand what the time on BriCS services will be used for.

-• You need to check a checkbox to confirm that your project is non-commercial / research only.
+- You need to check a checkbox to confirm that your project is non-commercial / research only.
 If your project is commercial, you should seek advice from BriCS support.
 Note, projects that are funded by commercial entities, but which are for research use only and conducted by Bristol-based PhD students or PDRAs are considered non-commercial.

-• You need to mark whether or not the project involves confidential, sensitive or GDPR-protected information.
+- You need to mark whether or not the project involves confidential, sensitive or GDPR-protected information.
 If this is the case, then you should seek advice from BriCS support.

-• You then need to upload two completed forms:
+- You then need to upload two completed forms:

-• A completed Compliance Assessment form.
+- A completed Compliance Assessment form.
 Navigate to the link, fill in the form, and then download the completed form as a PDF.
 Follow the instructions in the PDF before continuing.
 For example, if you see "Please download and save this PDF and upload it with your research application", then you can continue to upload this form with your application.
 However, if the form asks you to contact your research office, then you need to get in touch with the Research Compliance Team to complete a more detailed compliance assessment, which you would then upload with your application.
 Note in any case, you will also need to email the Research Compliance Team a copy of your completed Compliance Assessment form together with details of which application this is, e.g. Isambard AI or 3.

-• A completed Project Team Information form.
+- A completed Project Team Information form.
 Download the form from the link, fill in the form, and then upload the completed form with your application.

 With these details, you can complete your application at allocate.isambard.ac.uk.
 More detailed instructions on how to use the allocation system are provided below.

-Teaching use
+Teaching use¶

 More instructions on how to apply for time for teaching will be published soon.

-How to complete your application
+How to complete your application¶

 Navigate to allocate.isambard.ac.uk and click "Click here to login".